Please note: Laws are always evolving, so remember this isn't legal advice. For that, it's best to chat with a lawyer.

 States that regulate (but do not prohibit) surcharge fees

-Recent law in New Jersey, as well as well-established laws in Colorado and Minnesota, focus on (a) making certain that consumers are aware of any surcharge fee before they purchase and (b) limiting surcharge fees to the merchant’s own processing costs.
+Recent law in New York and New Jersey, as well as well-established laws in Colorado and Minnesota, focus on (a) making certain that consumers are aware of any surcharge fee before they purchase and (b) limiting surcharge fees to the merchant’s own processing costs.

 Boulevard has built Offset into our checkout process so that the transaction total is displayed, inclusive of all fees, prior to the client submitting payment.
 Additionally, Boulevard charges 4% for credit card transactions when you are enrolled in Offset, and Offset charges clients a 3% surcharge – less than the total processing cost.